openstack-archive/congress-specs/specs/kilo/publish-policy-results-to-bus.rst

 Other contributors:
   <launchpad-id or None>

-Work Items
+Work items
 ----------

 - Create subclass of DeepSix that includes delta publication functionality and have DatasourceDriver and DseRuntime inherit from that subclass instead of DeepSix

 - Alter DseRuntime so that every subscribe message sets up the appropriate trigger.

 - Alter DseRuntime so that every unsubscribe message removes the appropriate trigger.

 Dependencies